RedHatProductSecurity/component-registry/docs/user_guide.md

 pkg:golang/github.com/3scale/apicast-operator/version
 ```

 Notice the `generic` namespace is used to denote an upstream source in Component Registry.
-We plan to increase the number of purl types in future according to [purl types from the specification](https://github.com/package-url/purl-spec/blob/master/PURL-TYPES.rst).
-For example the results in the above query could use the `github` type instead of `generic`.

 #### Find components by type